vanbasten2323/galleryPowershell/powershellCommandDesign.md

       - Get-AzureRmGalleryImage
     - ` New cmdlets to delete a gallery image. `
       - Remove-AzureRmGalleryImage
+    - ` New cmdlets to create a gallery image version config. `
+      - New-AzureRmGalleryImageVersionConfig
+    - ` New cmdlets to add a target region to a gallery image version config. `
+      - Add-AzureRmGalleryImageVersionTargetRegion
     - ` New cmdlets to create a gallery image version. `
       - New-AzureRmGalleryImageVersion
     - ` New cmdlets to update a gallery image version. `